harmakit/csharp-learning/course work 3.10/readme.md

 problem description:

-+square matrix with integer elements
++some matter with specific coding
 +reading and writing files
-+doubly linked list
++linked list
-+selection sort by "dimension"
++selection sort by "molar mass"